mVaibhavPrakash/Java-Learning/file-NIO.md

 * **'Gathering write'** is writing the data from a multiple buffers into a single channel.

 * We have ScatteringByteChannel, and GatheringByteChannel channels for this.

-## What Selectors are for?

-Selectors are used for handling multiple channels using a single thread.

-* Selectors are created as,
-    ``Selector selector = Selector.open();``
-    -> invoke the register() method on various channels objects to register our interest in various I/O events.

 ## What is difference between IO and NIO?⭐️